Theology — References

 Reference Material

 This page provides the linguistic, textual, and bibliographic tools that support the main Theology article and its exegesis companion.
-It includes word studies of the key Hebrew and Greek terms that carry the theological weight of this project, a reference table of the names and titles of God treated across the main article and exegesis, abbreviations, and a guide to the primary source texts used throughout.
+It includes word studies of the key Hebrew, Aramaic, and Greek terms that carry the theological weight of this document; reference tables for names, titles, and key texts; major translation and textual notes; abbreviations; and source-text conventions.
+No new doctrine is introduced here; the material is organized for reference and further study.

 Word Studies